makrai/notes/chowdhery-2204-PaLM-pathway.md

       categorical prediction or regression, which typically do not require gen
 * In Section 6.2 we additionally highlight breakthrough performance on BIG-bench (BIG-bench collaboration, 2021)
-  * BIG-bench: a recently released suite of 150+ new NLU and generation tasks, many of which are extremely difficult even for humans to correctly answer.
+  * BIG-bench: 150+ new NLU and generation tasks, many of which are extremely difficult even for humans to correctly answer.
-    In Figure 1 and Section 9, we demonstrate PaLM’s exploratory capabilities to explicitly interpret and explain complex reasoning chains
+  * Figure 1 and Section 9, we demonstrate PaLM’s exploratory capabilities to explicitly interpret and explain complex reasoning chains
   * Fig 1 demonstrates exploratory capabilities in prompting PaLM to generate explanations using chain-of-thought prompting (Wei+ 2022b)
     * All examples were generated with greedy (1-best) decoding of PaLM 540B